 Transferrin is a glycoprotein with homologous N-terminal and C-terminal iron-binding domains.
 Transferrin is related to several other iron-binding proteins including lactoferrin, melanotransferrin, and ovotransferin.
 These molecules comprise the transferrin superfamily.
 All members of this superfamily have similar polypeptide folding patterns.

-The N-terminal and C-terminal domains of these proteins are globular moieties of ~330 amino acids.
-Each of these domains is divided into two sub-domains. with the iron and anion-binding sites found within the intersubdomain cleft.
-The binding cleft opens with iron release and closes with iron binding.
-Transferrin binds iron with an association constant of ~1022 M-1.3 Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between metal and protein, excluding water from the two coordination sites.3-5 Without the anion cofactor, iron binding to transferrin is negligible.
+The N-terminal and C-terminal domains of these proteins are globular moieties of about 330 amino acids.
+Each of these domains is divided into two sub-domains, with the iron- and anion-binding sites found within the intersubdomain cleft.
+The binding cleft opens with iron release, and closes with iron binding.
+Transferrin binds iron with an association constant of ~10 M-1.

+Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between metal and protein, excluding water from the two coordination sites.3-5 Without the anion cofactor, iron binding to transferrin is negligible.
 In the presence of anions, ferric transferrin is resistant to all but the most potent chelators.
-The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens. ^{6,7} Available evidence suggests anion-binding takes place prior to ironbinding.
+The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens.
 Iron release from transferrin involves protonation of the carbonate anion, loosening the metal-protein bond.

 The sum of all iron binding sites on transferrin constitutes the total iron binding capacity (TIBC) of plasma.
 Under normal circumstances, approximately one-third of transferrin iron-binding pockets are filled.
 Consequently, with the exception of iron overload where all the transferrin binding sites are occupied, non-transferrin-bound iron in the circulation is virtually nonexistent.
-The normal half-life of iron in circulation is ~75 minutes.
-The absolute amount of iron released from transferrin per unit time is the plasma iron turnover (PIT).

-Radioactive tracer studies indicate that at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes. ^{9,10} Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
-Hepatic iron is found in both reticuloendothelial cells and hepatocytes.
-11
+The normal half-life of iron in the circulation is about 75 minutes.8 The absolute amount of iron released from transferrin per unit time is the plasma iron turnover (PIT).
+Radioactive tracer studies indicate that at least 80% of the iron bound to circulating transferrin is delivered to the bone marrow and incorporated into newly formed erythrocytes.9,10 Other major sites of iron delivery include the liver, which is a primary depot for stored iron, and the spleen.
+Hepatic iron is found in both reticuloendothelial cells and hepatocytes.11

 Iron is taken into cells by receptor-mediated endocytosis of monoferric and diferric transferrin. $^{12\text{-}14}$ Receptors on the outer face of the plasma membrane bind iron-loaded transferrin with a very high affinity.
-The C-terminal domain of transferrin appears to mediate receptor binding.
-15 Diferric transferrin binds with higher affinity than monoferric transferrin or apotransferrin.
-16,17 The dissociation constant (K_d) for bound diferric transferrin ranges from 10^{-7} M to 10^{-9} M at physiologic pH, depending on the species and tissue assayed.
-18,19 The K_d of monoferric transferrin is $\sim \!
-10^{-6}$ M. The concentration of circulating transferrin is $\sim \!
-25$ mM.
+The C-terminal domain of transferrin appears to mediate receptor binding. $^{15}$ Diferric transferrin binds with higher affinity than monoferric transferrin or apotransferrin. $^{16,17}$ The dissociation constant (Kd) for bound diferric transferrin ranges from $10^{-7}$ M to $10^{-9}$ M at physiologic pH, depending on the species and tissue assayed. $^{18,19}$ The Kd of monoferric transferrin is $\sim \!
+10^{-6}$ M. The concentration of circulating transferrin is about 25 $\mu M$ .
 Therefore, cellular transferrin receptors ordinarily are fully saturated.

 After binding to its receptor on the cell surface, transferrin is rapidly internalized by invagination of clathrin-coated pits with formation of endocytic vesicles.
-20,21 Following internalization into endosomes, the transferrin-receptor complex is subjected to a drop in endosomal pH (pH lowered to 5.5), 22,23 which weakens the association between iron and the transferrin.
-With the assistance of an oxidoreductase, the bound iron is then reduced from the ${\rm Fe}^{3^+}$ state to ${\rm Fe}^{2^+}$, leading to the release of the iron from the transferrin receptor also play a role in this iron release.
-26,27
+Following internalization into endosomes, the transferrin-receptor complex is subjected to a drop in endosomal pH (pH lowered to 5.5), which weakens the association between iron and the transferrin.
+With the assistance of an oxidoreductase, the bound iron is then reduced from the Fe3+ state to Fe2+, leading to the release of the iron from the transferrin.
+Conformational changes in the transferrin receptor also play a role in this iron release.